About

 Workshops on a Sliding Scale

 Access to learning new skills should not be limited by funds.
 I offer workshop prices on a sliding scale with an option to pay it forward.
-My revered teachers offer knowledge for free saying, “There’s room for everyone.”
+My teachers offer knowledge for free saying, “There’s room for everyone.”
 I have benefited from it first hand and it’s the least I can do to be a part of the group that invites more minds in to the practice of calligraphy.

 Distribution of Funds